geovedi/book-notes/2022/bittersweet.notes.md

 ## Coda: How to Go Home
 - Introduction
   - The passage discusses the concept of living a bittersweet life and finding enchantment in it.
-  - It narrates a personal journey of the author who was a lawyer and explores the transformation of desires and longings into creative offerings.
+  - It narrates a personal journey of Susan who was a lawyer and explores the transformation of desires and longings into creative offerings.
 - Discovering Longing and Transformation
-  - The author reflects on their attraction to bittersweet experiences and the magnetism of the bittersweet.
+  - Susan reflects on their attraction to bittersweet experiences and the magnetism of the bittersweet.
   - They recall their life as a lawyer, driven by ambition but unfulfilled in terms of personal dreams.
-  - A pivotal moment comes when the author is denied partnership in the law firm, leading to a shift in priorities.
+  - A pivotal moment comes when Susan is denied partnership in the law firm, leading to a shift in priorities.
 - Rediscovering Purpose and Passion
-  - The author experiences a personal crisis and a breakup, which leads to their relationship with music and Raul.
+  - Susan experiences a personal crisis and a breakup, which leads to their relationship with music and Raul.
   - Through Raul, they realize that their longing for a perfect and beautiful world was misdirected, and they begin their journey towards writing.
   - The idea of finding home, authenticity, and purpose emerges as essential.
 - Deepening the Search for Meaning
-  - The author poses questions to the reader about their own longings and the symbols in their lives.
+  - Susan poses questions to the reader about their own longings and the symbols in their lives.
   - They encourage introspection to find one's unique mission and calling, as well as to embrace the bittersweet nature of life.
 - Transcending Pain Through Creativity
-  - The author emphasizes the role of creativity in transforming pain into beauty, citing Leonard Cohen's idea.
+  - Susan emphasizes the role of creativity in transforming pain into beauty, citing Leonard Cohen's idea.
   - They explore the connection between personal sorrow and the potential for creative expression.
 - Shaping Life's Lessons and Legacy
-  - The author reflects on life's challenges, connecting the struggle to find one's place with larger, universal themes.
+  - Susan reflects on life's challenges, connecting the struggle to find one's place with larger, universal themes.
   - They discuss the Kabbalah's metaphor of gathering broken shards of light and finding beauty in darkness.
 - Applying Lessons to Different Domains
-  - The author suggests practical applications of these insights in various contexts, such as education, work, art, and relationships.
+  - Susan suggests practical applications of these insights in various contexts, such as education, work, art, and relationships.
   - They emphasize the need to make space for both the bitter and the sweet in these domains.
 - Finding Meaning in Everyday Expressions
-  - The author's father's life is cited as an example of living a meaningful, humble existence.
+  - Susan's father's life is cited as an example of living a meaningful, humble existence.
   - The connection between sublime domains like music, art, and medicine is highlighted, alluding to their shared manifestation of divinity and love.
 - Eternal Manifestations and Moving Forward
   - The passage concludes by discussing the lasting impact of loved ones and how different manifestations of love persist even after death.
-  - The author reflects on a poignant moment with their father and expresses hope for well-being.
+  - Susan reflects on a poignant moment with their father and expresses hope for well-being.